Goodwin Liu: Positions

 Liu is socially liberal.
 He has written in favor of affirmative action, abortion rights, and same-sex marriage and has been critical of Bush-era waterboarding policy and the death penalty.
 In a 2008 article for the Stanford Law Review, Liu advocated a constitutional right to receive welfare.
 His positions are predominantly left-leaning; however, Liu has supported charter schools and government-funded vouchers for private schools, particularly if used as a tool to "promote racial diversity."
-Justice Liu has defended the California Supreme Court's practice of drafting its opinions before hearing oral arguments.
+Justice Liu has defended the California Supreme Court's practice of drafting its opinions before hearing oral arguments, as a gross mischaracterisation of its process.

 Gerald Uelman, a professor and former dean of the University of Santa Clara School of Law, was impressed with Liu's work, saying "He displays a very independent streak.
 His opinions are very well thought out and well reasoned."
 Bob Egelko, a legal affairs reporter for the San Francisco Chronicle, agreed, saying that "his dissents come within the ideological boundaries of [the California Supreme Court], which is an institution that in general moves incrementally."